 At the library you can use eduPrint to print, copy and scan documents.
 Students and researchers connected to eduroam can also use their own laptop, tablet or smartphone to print.
-The most convenient way to pay for your printouts and copies you need to top up your printing account with printing coupons or credit card (soon to be launched) in the eduPrint portal.
+To pay for your printouts and copies you need to top up your printing account with printing coupons or credit card (soon to be launched) in the eduPrint portal.
 You can also buy printing coupons at Carolina Rediviva or at most university receptions.

 Reading rooms, group study rooms and study places

 There are around 2000 study places at the Library, distributed across all eleven unit libraries.
 The study places are divided up into quiet reading rooms, “conversation permitted” and seminar rooms.
 If your usual place is full up, please try one of the other subject libraries.

 The University Library should have at least one copy of every course book at undergraduate level.
 Specific course booklists may be viewed in the Student Portal.
 Course books are found at the respective subject libraries.
 You can read some copies in the library only, while others may be borrowed and taken home for seven days.
 To see where your course books are and whether they are available on loan, you can search for them in the Library’s search tool.
 There, you can also join the queue for books currently out on loan.

 For readers with disabilities

 Students with reading disabilities or problems with mobility or sight have the right to borrow customised course books such as talking books, e-textbooks, books in Braille or with large text.